Global Policy

-Global Policy is a peer-reviewed academic journal based at the Global Policy Institute, School of Government and International Affairs, Durham University and focusing on the "point where ideas and policy meet", published in association with Wiley-Blackwell.
+Global Policy is an "innovative and interdisciplinary" peer-reviewed academic journal based at the Global Policy Institute, School of Government and International Affairs, Durham University, and focusing on the "point where ideas and policy meet", published in association with Wiley-Blackwell.

-The journal was launched at the 4th Global Public Policy Network conference at the London School of Economics and Political Science on Monday 22 March 2010, with near simultaneous launch events held in Beijing and Brussels.
+Indexed in the SSCI, the journal was launched at the 4th Global Public Policy Network conference at the London School of Economics and Political Science on Monday 22 March 2010, with near simultaneous launch events held in Beijing and Brussels.
 The theme of the one-day conference was "Global Challenges: Global Impact".
-The General Editors are David Held, Eva-Maria Nag and Dani Rodrik.

 Its first issue included articles by UK Development Secretary Douglas Alexander, General David Petraeus, Head of US Central Command, Mary Kaldor and Ian Goldin and Tiffany Vogel of Oxford University.